Welcome to the US Block Tour and the state of Maine - the Pine Tree state!

 With a finished size of 6", the block is easily paper pieced in three sections, using a background fabric and three greens.
 Scrap pieces work perfectly to make this tree, or several fat quarters would make a whole forest.

-To add my Maine Pine Tree block to your collection of US quilt blocks, just click on the Maine Pine Tree link below for the download.
+To add my Maine Pine Tree block to your collection of US quilt blocks, just click on the download button.

 Need to catch up on block collecting?
 Here's blocks 31-34:

 Head over to these compiled lists, complete with images for the previous blocks, 1-30:

 Be on the lookout for these upcoming blocks:

 New Mexico, designed by Windmill Quilts, coming April 4, and